michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - adj: causing fear or dread or terror
 - v: be afraid or scared of; be frightened of
 ### Family
-dread: dreaded, dreadful, dreading, dreadingly, dreadly, dreads+;dreadful: dreadfulest, dreadfully, dreadfulness;dreadfulness: dreadfulnesses
+- dread: dreaded, dreadful, dreading, dreadingly, dreadly, dreads+
+- dreadful: dreadfulest, dreadfully, dreadfulness
+- dreadfulness: dreadfulnesses
 ### Examples
 - “I’m dreading the unpredictability,” said John J. Lynch III, Main Line’s president and chief executive.
 - And we watched as dread turned to doom on the heels of the worst mass shooting in American history at Orlando’s Pulse nightclub.